 What does it mean to have "made it"?
 How do we define success?
 After a thrilling career experience of visiting Rockefeller Center, Becca looks at redefining career and life success.

 The most valuable stories to history are written by those who lived the experiences.
 And they weren't just the "big leaguers."
 So as we live through the COVID-19 pandemic, we can be among the history makers.
 Learn more about the value of personal journaling.

+Thanks for joining us for Phases 1 & 2.
 Here are the last three steps of the resignation, a phase that we'll call the "Wrap Up" or "Final" phase.
 These last few steps are completed in your last week—potentially even on your last day.
-6) Return Company Property Put your favorite sticky note pad and notebook back in the desk drawer.
-Leave your company … Continue reading Resignation Part 3 – The Wrap Up Phase

-I'll label Phase 2 of the resignation (steps 3 to 5) the "Conversation" phase.
 It's time to start communicating those plans from Phase 1.
-Remember that the way you present this information is as important as the information itself.
+Remember that the way you present resignation information is as important as the information itself.
 You want to end on good terms (if you can).
-3) Write and Submit Your Resignation … Continue reading Resignation Part 2 – The Conversation Phase
+Click for Part 2!

 Hey, all!
 My last day at work is today, and I want to complete my exit process before completing my blog post for today.
 Can you guess what the post is about? *wink wink* So!
 New post is coming soon. ~ #AmAdulting Team

 Gather 'round loyal followers, casual readers, and newbies.
 Welcome to the second half of 2019 and the newly named "Am Adulting" blog!

 Good news, bad news, and a piece of holiday advice.
 Check out the newest (and possibly last) EYWomen update.
 More to come in 2019!